codacy/docs/docs/faq/troubleshooting/not-a-member-of-the-organization.md

 -   **The user making the commit hasn't signed in to Codacy Cloud and joined the organization yet**

-    The user must [join the organization](../../organizations/managing-people.md#joining) or, if you're the organization owner, you can [add the user](../../organizations/managing-people.md#adding-people) instead.
+    The user must [join the organization](../../organizations/managing-people.md#joining) or, if you're the organization admin, you can [add the user](../../organizations/managing-people.md#adding-people) instead.

 -   **The commit email address isn't associated with the account of a Codacy Cloud user**